Young Person's Concert

 A performance for 3rd grade students

 Homeschoolers and families are welcome at the 9:45am performance, which is part of the Artis—Naples Family Concerts series.
-School groups interested in the 9:45am and 11:45am performances, please visit the School Programs page.
+For school groups, there are both the 9:45am and an 11:45am performance.
+Please visit the School Programs page for ticketing information.

 Yaniv Segal, conductor